davidmosquera03/MarvelUltimateGuide/README.md

 # UltimateGuide

+Data provided by Marvel.
+Powered by Marvel API.

 A page to visualize future and past comic releases of the New Ultimate Universe Imprint

 ## Table of Contents